A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introducing a Generalized Approach to Power Analysis for the LATE

-\end{proposition} As can be seen, these final bounds contain only the three investigation parameters: $\kappa$, $\pi$, and $N$.
-Furthermore, the lower bound is tight---it cannot be raised without making additional assumptions---thus providing a tight lower bound for the power.
+\end{proposition} As can be seen, this final lower bound contains only the three investigation parameters: $\kappa$, $\pi$, and $N$.
+Furthermore, this lower bound is tight---it cannot be raised without making additional assumptions---thus providing a tight lower bound for the power.
+In addition, setting $E[\nu_i^2]$ to its largest possible value also results in an approximate (slightly low) upper bound,$ \frac{0.5 \kappa \pi \sqrt{N}}{ \left| 1 - \kappa \sqrt{(0.5 - \frac{\pi}{2})(0.5 + \frac{\pi}{2})} \right| }$, though this quantity is of less practical value for study design than the conservative lower bound.